 Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-Some of the companies which employ our Business graduates include Procter & Gamble, Nike, Adidas, Microsoft, IBM, Marriott Hotels, Starbucks and the public sector.
+Some of the companies which employ our graduates include Procter & Gamble, Nike, Adidas, Microsoft, IBM, Marriott Hotels, Starbucks, and the public sector.

 The University supports student-led initiatives that help you gain practical experience of management.
-The Business Student Society organises events and guest speakers, as well as attending tours of various companies.
-With its professional approach, it’s a great way to put into practice the lessons about how to make organisations function effectively.
-There is something for every student who is studying a subject related to business.
+The Business Society organises events and guest speakers, as well as attending tours of various companies.
+With its professional approach, it’s a great way to put the lessons about how to make organisations function effectively into practice.
+There's something for every student who's studying a subject related to business.

 Our invitations to guest speakers allow you to listen to people who are already in the type of management position that you may one day hold.
-Recent speakers include Mike Johnson, CEO of Castrol and Executive Vice President of BP, James Ramsbotham, CEO of the North East Chamber of Commerce, Bernie Callaghan, shareholder and former CEO of Leighton Group, Louise Hunter, Director of Corporate Affairs, Northumbria Water, as well as other representatives from a number of our region’s largest employers.
+Recent speakers include Mike Johnson, CEO of Castrol and Executive Vice President of BP; James Ramsbotham, CEO of the North East Chamber of Commerce; Bernie Callaghan, shareholder and former CEO of Leighton Group; Louise Hunter, Director of Corporate Affairs at Northumbria Water; as well as other representatives from a number of our region’s largest employers.

 Visiting speakers help you relate academic learning to the real experience of people who've already progressed in their careers.
 It’s all part of broadening your learning so that you’re prepared not just for exams, but for life.